The chilcano is a simple pisco cocktail with only 3 ingredients and great for summer entertaining.

 In Peru they take pisco as seriously as Europeans with wine with official Denomination of Origin departments.
 To be called pisco it must be made in one of the 5 official regions and only in specific areas of those regions.

-It is produced similarly to single mart Scottish whisky.
+It is produced similarly to single malt Scottish whisky.
 Only certain grape varieties are used for pisco and everyone knows the good brands.

 And while I had never heard of pisco before I went to Peru, the country exports nearly half of it.
 The opportunity to buy high quality pisco in Europe and the United States continues to grow.